Gangkhar Puensum

-Since 2003, mountaineering has been banned in Bhutan.
+In 1994, Bhutan banned the climbing of peaks over 6,000 metres and since 2003, all mountaineering has been banned in Bhutan.

 History

-The elevation of Gangkhar Puensum was first measured in 1922 but, until recent years, maps of the region were not at all accurate and the mountain was shown in different locations and with markedly different heights.
+The elevation of Gangkhar Puensum was first measured in 1922, but until recent years, maps of the region were not at all accurate and the mountain was shown in different locations and with markedly different heights.
 Indeed, because of inadequate mapping, the first team to attempt the summit was unable to find the mountain at all.

 The book of the 1986 British expedition gives the mountain's height as 24770 ft and states that Gangkhar Puensum is completely inside Bhutan, whereas the nearby Kula Kangri is completely inside Tibet.
 Kula Kangri, 7,554 metres, is a separate mountain 30 km to the northeast which was first climbed in 1986.
 It is variously mapped and described as being in Tibet or Bhutan.